kanata-php/socket-conveyor-docs/usage.md

 At this example clients can filter messages that they receive by adding listeners to the ones they want.
 If there are no listeners registered, they will receive all broadcast or fanout actions.

 At the `SocketMessageRouter` preparation, we have one extra action being called: `Conveyor\Actions\AddListenerAction`.
-Also, listeners require another persistence instance: `Conveyor\SocketHandlers\SocketListenerPersistenceTable`.
+Also, listeners require another persistence instance: `Conveyor\Persistence\WebSockets\ListenersPersistence`.

 ```php
 require __DIR__.'/vendor/autoload.php';